Project Summary

 Samples were collected from the entire surface of each sub-primal just prior to the beef enhancement process using the sponge technique.
 Sponges were hydrated in 20 mL Buffered Peptone water (BPW).
 An exception to this technique occurred with Plant E in that their sponges were hydrated in 10 rather than 20 mL BPW.
 Each sub-primal was sampled using only one sponge.
 Both sides of the sponge were used to sample each sub-primal.
 Each individual sub-primal bag was considered a lot and placed on “hold and test” status until results for E. coli O157:H7 analyses were completed.
 Product was handled and held differently depending on the product and facility.

-The sponge samples were collected at the respective plants of the industry cooperator/collaborators, aliquots were removed for indicator organism analyses (see Section C), and the sponge samples were shipped on the same day to ABC Research Corp. unless they were collected during second shift.
+The sponge samples were collected at the respective plants of the industry cooperator/collaborators, aliquots were removed for indicator organism analyses, and the sponge samples were shipped on the same day to ABC Research Corp. unless they were collected during second shift.
 In that case, samples were sent the following day.
-Sponges samples (in stomacher bags) were shipped in insulated containers with ice packs in a way to assure that sponges were not frozen but remained at refrigeration temperature during transport via overnight courier.
-Each sample shipment included the following information: the lot, the product code and age of the product A sample analysis request form was completed for each set of samples sent to the ABC Research Corp.
+Sponge samples (in stomacher bags) were shipped in insulated containers with ice packs in a way to assure that sponges were not frozen but remained at refrigeration temperature during transport via overnight courier.
+Each sample shipment included the following information: the lot, the product code and age of the product.
+A sample analysis request form was completed for each set of samples sent to the ABC Research Corp.
 Upon receipt at the laboratory, the temperature of each cooler was taken and documented in the laboratory notebook.

 MICROBIOLOGICAL ANALYSES